dottedmag/dottedmag.net/cv.md

 ## Reengineering and refactoring

 Is your legacy system a mess?
-Does implementing new feature takes ages, bugfixes cause more problems than they solve, system administrators have to apply enormous amount of effort to keep it running?
+Does implementing a new feature take ages, do bugfixes cause more problems than they solve, do system administrators have to apply enormous amount of effort to keep it running?

 This is something I am able to do and like to tackle.
 I have experience decluttering various software systems, getting rid of creeping statefulness and